FeliciaTung/matplotlib/doc/faq/howto_faq.rst

 Matplotlib in a web application server
 ======================================

-Many users report initial problems trying to use Matplotlib in web application servers, because by default Matplotlib ships configured to work with a graphical user interface which may require an X11 connection.
+Many users report initial problems trying to use maptlotlib in web application servers, because by default Matplotlib ships configured to work with a graphical user interface which may require an X11 connection.
 Since many barebones application servers do not have X11